aghilhooshmand/UGE/ARCHITECTURE.md

 ## 🎯 Overview

-The UGE (Unified Grammatical Evolution) application is a Streamlit-based web application for running and analyzing Grammatical Evolution experiments.
+The UGE (Unified Grammatical Evolution) application is a Streamlit-based web application for running and analyzing Grammatical Evolution setups.
 It follows the Model-View-Controller (MVC) architectural pattern and provides a comprehensive interface for:

 - **Dataset Management**: Loading and preprocessing datasets
-- **Experiment Configuration**: Setting up GE parameters
+- **Setup Configuration**: Setting up GE parameters
-- **Experiment Execution**: Running multiple independent runs
+- **Setup Execution**: Running multiple independent runs
 - **Results Analysis**: Visualizing and comparing results

 ## 🏗️ Architecture Pattern